MEET THE FOUNDER

 He went on to attend Saint Leo University, where he completed a Bachelor of Arts in Human Services and a Bachelor of Arts in Psychology.
 After gaining field experience as a bachelor-level therapist at the very treatment center where he had once been a patient, Drew enrolled in graduate school at Webster University.
 There, he earned a Master’s in Clinical Mental Health Counseling and Marriage and Family Therapy.

-With over ten years of experience working in various modalities, with various populations and presentations —as both a Primary Therapist and a Program Director—Drew founded Beachside Recovery Interventions + Consulting (BRIC) out of necessity.
-BRIC was created to help families and their loved ones navigate a system that is often fragmented and difficult to understand.
-That mission continues to drive Drew and the BRIC team every day.
+With over ten years of experience working in various modalities, with various populations and presentations —as both a Primary Therapist and a Program Director—Drew founded Beachside Behavioral Health Services out of necessity.
+Beachside was created to help families and their loved ones navigate a system that is often fragmented and difficult to understand.
+That mission continues to drive Drew and the Beachside team every day.

 Thank you for the opportunity to walk alongside you and your family on the path to healing.

-We at Beachside Recovery Interventions + Consulting (BRIC) maintain a specific vision and duty to significantly disrupt the social stigma associated with mental health and substance use disordered treatment through exhibiting integrity, authenticity, transparency, and advocacy in all that we do.
+We at Beachside Behavioral Health Services maintain a specific vision and duty to significantly disrupt the social stigma associated with mental health and substance use disordered treatment through exhibiting integrity, authenticity, transparency, and advocacy in all that we do.
 We are here to reinstall credibility to the field through education and insight.
 We strive to help families appropriately navigate through and disrupt the dangerous and unethical bullshit that occurs within the industry including, but not limited to, patient brokering, insurance fraud, and human trafficking; moreover, we aim to restore integrity to the treatment services industry by building and collaborating with a cohort of ethical, professional, and qualified providers.

 Finally, we hope to act as a catalyst and movement to spread the message that it is "Ok to not be ok."